intermine/im-docs/docs/intermine/upgrade.md

 Options to separate out your mine repo:

 1. You can copy over your directories directly.
-Don\'t do this!
-You\'ll
+However, don't do this!
+You'll

    lose your history.